LappleApple/feedmereadmes/README-maturity-model.md

 ## Notes:
-- This is a draft, spun up in about 20 minutes.
+- This is a draft, spun up in about 20 minutes (July 14, 2017).
 Please feel free to suggest anything.
 - An alternative format to follow might be [Apache's maturity model](https://community.apache.org/apache-way/apache-project-maturity-model.html) for how their projects operate.

 *****